tahmid-kazi/TK-Interactive-Lab-Hub/Lab 4/README.md

 ![storyboards](all_storyboards.jpeg)

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***
+- How to route the copper conductive pads to ensure proper functionality?
+- How to make the mechanical design structurally rigid enough so that we can use the device like a musical instrument?
+- How should the circuitry to the capacitive sensor be designed so as to minimize real estate and materials used?

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

 Build a cardboard prototype of your design.
 ![img1](img1.jpg)